BAA-Studios/SunnyFORM/README.md

 As FireGiant puts out new documentation, we will revisit and continue to refine this repository to provide more comprehensive instructions, as well as a more pleasing UI.

+You may find the official tutorial [here](https://www.firegiant.com/docs/wix/tutorial/), and the official docs [here](https://wixtoolset.org/docs/intro/).

 ## A rose by any other name would smell as sweet

 SunnyFORM is designed as a part of the toolchain for CastFORM, a Pokémon registration sheet filler.